 There is a way out of loan and credit card debt that doesn't include sky-high interest.
-Review the best debt consolidation loans to help you climb out of debt.
+Review our best debt consolidation loans to help you climb out of debt.

 Found their loan on BestMoney this month

-A Debt consolidation loan is simply a process by which you use one source of money to pay off the balance owed to multiple debtors.
+A debt consolidation loan is simply a process by which you use one source of money to pay off the balance owed to multiple debtors.
 So, for example, you could have three credit cards with outstanding balances, a student loan, and a personal loan, all with balances that need to be partially paid out each month.
-A debt consolidation loan takes care of all of these debts and rolls them up into a single, more manageable monthly payment that is often lower than the previous payments you were making combined.
-When done right, debt consolidation loans can help clear up your debt and improve your credit over time.
+A debt consolidation loan takes care of all of these debts and rolls them up into a single, more manageable monthly payment that can be lower than the previous payments you were making combined.
+When done right, debt consolidation loans can help clear up your debt and potentially improve your credit over time.

-APR is the single most important factor to consider when comparing and considering debt consolidation loans.
-APR refers to an annual percentage rate, and it's not exactly the same as interest rates.
+APR is one of the most important factor to consider when comparing and considering debt consolidation loans.
+APR is not exactly the same as interest rates.
 Here's the main difference:

 So, an APR really gives you a broader scope of how much it’ll cost you to take out a loan.
 What this means is that the lower the APR you can get, the less you’ll be paying out over the life of your loan.
 In short, a lower APR means less money paid out of your pocket.
 That’s good news for the borrower.